ikverenc/github-typeahead/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-You can visit this webpage on [Github Typeahead](https://github-typeahead-7nx3mfyvp-ikverenc.vercel.app/).
+You can visit this app on [Github Typeahead](https://github-typeahead-7nx3mfyvp-ikverenc.vercel.app/).

+Application is hosted by [Vercel](https://vercel.com).

 ## Available Scripts